thebinarysearchtree/flyweight/README.md

 ## Transactions and concurrency

-Transactions involve taking a connection from a pool of connections by calling ```getTransaction```.
-Once you have finished using the transaction, you should call ```release``` to return the connection to the pool.
-If there are a large number of simultaneous transactions, the connection pool will be empty and ```getTransaction``` will start to wait until a connection is returned to the pool.
+Transactions involve locking writes with ```getTransaction```.
+If multiple transactions try to run at the same time, they will wait until the current transaction is complete.

 ```js
 import { db } from './db.js';